-Embedded and safety-critical systems have a long tradition of designs that survive random mechanical and hardware faults due to manufacturing imperfections and random events, such as cosmic rays [59].
-This field is largely motivated by the imperfect reality of the material world, thus situated towards the physical side of CPS.
-A major designtime technique to achieve higher fault-tolerance is redundancy - adding functionally identical components in order to preserve system's operation in case one of the components fails.
+Embedded and safety-critical systems have a long tradition of creating designs that survive random mechanical and hardware faults due to manufacturing imperfections and random events such as cosmic rays [55].
+This field is largely motivated by the imperfect reality of material world, thus located more on towards physical side of CPS.
+One of the major design-time techniques to achieve higher fault-tolerance is redundancy - adding functionally identical components in order to preserve system's operation in case one of components fails.

-One of the well-established analytic operations in reliability engineering is Failure Modes and Effects Analysis (FMEA) [58].
+One of the well-established analytic operations in reliability engineering is Failure Modes and Effects Analysis (FMEA) [54].
 The goal of this analysis is to evaluate the system's reliability in terms of the impact ("effects") that failing components have on other components and the whole system.
 Such evaluation often presupposes random independent failures, such as mechanical malfunctions or hardware defects, in order to stochastically investigate the most likely failure states of the system (also known as modes).
-Sometimes FMEA is applied manually as a design process [6], but over the last two decades multiple tools have emerged to fully automate FMEA [28] [66].
-For this work we consider a generalized version of FMEA that not only calculates failure modes and their probabilities, but also adds cost-constrained redundancy in sensors and controllers to reduce failure probability to an acceptable domain-specific value.
+Sometimes FMEA is applied manually as a design process [6], but over the last two decades multiple tools have emerged to fully automate FMEA [25] [60].

+For this work we consider a generalized version of FMEA that not only calculates system failure modes and their probabilities, but also adds cost-constrained redundancy in sensors and controllers to reduce failure probability to an acceptable domain-specific value.
 This analysis can be seen as an abstraction of a semi-automated design process that arrives at a sufficiently redundant and acceptably cheap architecture.